shannonturner/budgie-cam/README.md

 27. Mount the camera and Pi on your cage and enjoy!

-28. If you're still reading this and have completed all of the steps I would love to see your beautiful bird. [https://twitter.com/svthmc](Send pictures) you've taken with your Budgie Cam to me!
+28. If you're still reading this and have completed all of the steps I would love to see your beautiful bird.
+[Send pictures](https://twitter.com/svthmc) you've taken with your Budgie Cam to me!